My Location Statement

 B.Sc., B.Ed., M.Ed., Ed.D.

 My name is Alice Christine Ho Younghusband.
-I am a non-Indigenous settler and first generation Chinese Canadian woman.
+I am a non-Indigenous settler and second generation Chinese Canadian woman.
 I am a math educator, teacher educator, and action researcher.
 I am a mother, daughter, sister, aunty, niece, cousin, colleague, and friend.
 My mom and dad are both from Hong Kong and immigrated into Canada in 1968.
 My dad was a gas engineer in Hong Kong, and my mom was a wife and mother.
 My mom and dad immigrated to Canada with my sister.
 She was two at the time.
 My twin brother and I were born 4-years later in Prince Rupert, BC.
 I am the youngest of three and lived my life as “Number 3.”
-I have one daughter of my own.
+I have one daughter.

 Although I am of Chinese heritage, I do not have my language and know of any Chinese culture.
 I was assimilated to be a Canadian.
 My parents were a part of the Chinese Community in Prince Rupert and they worked very hard to give us a better life in Canada.
 My dad worked at the pulp mill as a chemical engineer and my mom worked at the cannery and pulp mill cafeteria.
 She was also a coffee shop owner, caterer, and worked at the delicatessen.
 My mom saved every dime and never asked for help.
 I remember as a child that my mom used to buy “X bread” (aka. day old bread) to stretch the dollar.
 They bought a house and built one too in Prince Rupert.